Launch Your Online Business in Just 7 Days

-SEO stands for search engine optimization, and, simply put, is the method of ranking high on a search engine in the organic results (the unpaid sections).
+SEO stands for search engine optimization and, simply put, is the method of ranking on a search engine in the organic results (the unpaid sections).

-This means that to be SEO-friendly, you need to use very specific and effective techniques to optimize your content so that your blog ranks highest in a keyword search.
+To be SEO-friendly, you need to use precise and effective techniques to optimize your content so that your blog ranks highest in a keyword search.

 The more SEO-friendly, the more traffic your blog receives.

 What makes SEO even better is that you don’t have to worry about paying to make your blog rank higher on search results.

 In fact, 70%-80% of people ignore paid search results, choosing to only click on the organic search results.

 Let’s walk through some of the most fundamental SEO techniques: